-- 1. Press and release to lock all the doors and liftgate (wagon), turn off the interior lamps (if they were on) and arm the anti-theft system. - 2.
+- 1. Press and release to lock all the doors and liftgate (wagon), turn off the interior lamps (if they were on) and arm the anti-theft system.

+Note: The parklamps will flash once if all doors and liftgate (wagon) are closed. - 2.
 Press and release again within three seconds to confirm that all the doors and liftgate are closed and locked.
-Note: the doors will lock again, and the horn will chirp once.
+Note: The doors will lock again, the horn will chirp once, and the parklamps will flash once.

-If any of the doors or liftgate (wagon) are not properly closed the horn will make two quick chirps.
+If any of the doors or liftgate (wagon) are not properly closed the horn will make two quick chirps, and the parklamps will not flash.
+As soon as all vehicle doors and the liftgate (wagon) are closed, the parklamps will flash once to confirm that all doors and liftgate (wagon) are closed.